 2. Choose Security Layers

-The first step in endpoint security is choosing your security layers.
-The choice of specific VPN, anti-virus, anti-malware, encryption, systems management and other endpoint controls depends on many factors.
+The next step is to choose your security layers.
+The choice of specific VPN, antivirus, anti-malware, encryption, systems management, and other endpoint controls depends on many factors.

 Instead, IT teams need to ensure that all endpoints are deployed with specific, automated endpoint security solutions and that those solutions are resilient to attempts to break or compromise them.

 3. Add Persistent Visibility Over Endpoints

 Embedded in firmware, Absolute’s “always on” and “always there” Persistence technology gives enterprises visibility and near real-time remediation over devices, data, applications or users — on or off the corporate network.
 And, with Application Persistence, IT can regain control over other endpoint security applications, which means that they’ll self-heal if compromised, and ensure the latest patches, updates, and security files are deployed when devices are off the network.